alokrk04/Cipher-AI-Voice-Assistant/README.md

 # CIPHER — AI Voice Assistant for macOS

-A low-latency, voice-controlled AI assistant for macOS with a 3D particle visualizer.
+A low-latency, voice-controlled AI assistant for macOS with an 3D particle visualizer.
 CIPHER listens via your browser microphone, routes intents to local AppleScript actions or LLMs (Ollama/Gemini), and responds with both on-screen text and spoken audio.

 ## Architecture